 - Click all the holes except the neck hole,

-- Activate options Add points inside holes and Curvature filling.
+- Activate options Add points inside holes, Curvature filling and Prevent self intersection.
 Adjust curvature filling slider to increase or decrease the volume of the head,

 - Press the Preview button.
 You should obtain something like the object 3-AfterFill,

 - Click the button OK, Next,

 - Click the neck hole in order to select it,

-- Unselect the option Curvature filling,
+- Deselect the option Curvature filling,

 - Press the Preview button.
 You should obtain something like the object 4-ClosedMesh,

 - Click OK, Exit to validate the command,